Most of our tasks fall into one of the following categories...

 - Boardwalks and steps

 - A bat hibernaculum (converted from one of the old airbase buildings)

 - Besom brooms (using traditional techniques, and materials sourced from the commons)

 - Fence and gate repairs

-- Tree planting (for screening: for example we've planted trees and shrubs around the main car park, and to block out lighting from a hospital which adjoins part of the site)
+- Tree planting (for example we've planted trees and shrubs around the main car park, and to block out lighting from a hospital which adjoins part of the site)